contensis/docs-delivery-dotnet/search/query-boosting.md

+---
+description: Search queries can be focused by weighting free-text queries and structuring queries to provide convergence on certain fields and/or terms.
+---
 # Query weighting

-Search queries can be focused by weighting free-text queries and structuring queries so as to provide convergence on certain fields and/or terms.
+Search queries can be focused by weighting free-text queries and structuring queries to provide convergence on certain fields and/or terms.

 FreeText queries can be weighted in order to provide focus on certain terms.
 This is achieved by modifying the relevance of each search result by the provided weighting - the higher the relevance of any given result, the higher it will appear in the list.